-Sandra Aversa - Owner , Trainer ABCDT & Pet Care Provider
+Sandra Aversa - Owner , Trainer ABCDT, Dog Walker (Burlington) & Pet Care Provider

 Some people in life are blessed to be able to do what they are passionate about.
 I feel that I am one of those people.
 Ever since I can remember, I have always felt that there was nothing else I was put on this earth to do but to work with animals, one way or another.
 Yes, it took many years to realize what I was to do with them, and geez, I’m still figuring it all out!
 That’s half the battle!
 I LOVE what I do and am so grateful every single day, even when I’m completely exhausted, that I AM one of the lucky ones to do what she loves!

 As a young girl, some of my fondest memories were spent with our family dog Cleo.
 A beautiful black Cocker Spaniel.
-Although we only had her for a few years, I believe this is where I learned how special it was to earn the respect and love of an animal, and build that loyal bond.
-She was my companion and my best friend and I will never forget her.
+Although we only had her for a few short years, I believe this is where I learned how special it was earning the respect, bond and unconditional love of an animal.
+As a shy child, she was my companion, my best friend and I will never forget her.

 Growing up, my grandparents always had German Shepherds.
-Patton….oh my Patton was one of them.
-In my eyes, the most gorgeous boy in the world and he changed my life.
-Sundays not only were the days spent with family at their house, they became the day of the week I looked most forward to.
+Patton….oh my sweet boy Patton was the one I bonded to.
+Sundays not only were the days spent at my grandparents home with all the family for lunch…it became the day of the week I looked most forward to.
 I couldn’t wait to pull in the driveway to see him waiting there behind the gate with such excitement and joy for me to open the car door and get to him!!
 I have never felt more loved than I did in those moments and I know he knew just how much I loved him in return!
-These scenarios are just a couple examples of what has set the path in my life’s journey that has brought me here today.
+These life experiences are just a sample of what has set the path in my life’s journey that brought me here today.

 I have had many jobs throughout my life, but nothing satisfied me more than my less than minimum wage jobs cleaning cages and runs at Vet Clinics and Boarding Facilities, and volunteering at shelters just to be near these sweet, precious dogs and cats!

-It wasn’t until I turned 30 that I literally woke up one day and KNEW what I wanted to do!
+It wasn’t until 2010 that I woke up one day and KNEW what I had to do!
 I found ABC (Animal Behavioural College) where I obtained my Certificate for Dog Obedience Behaviour and Training.
 This is where I really began to understand just how remarkable canines were.
 During this time, I volunteered at Oakville Humane Society where I had the great privilege to learn from an amazing mentor and friend, how to put some of my skills into action with shelter dogs.
 One of them was a beautiful Chocolate Labrador named Murphy.
-When I learned he was ready to be put up for adoption, I knew that he needed to be with me and me with him.
-Now 5 years later, I cannot imagine my life without my boy.
-I changed his name to Louie and I look at him every day, tell him how much I love him and thank him for changing my life all for the better.
+When I learned he was ready to be put up for adoption, I knew that he and I were meant to be together and now cannot imagine my life without my boy.
+His name is now Louie, he has brought so much love into my life that I have to look at him each day, tell him how much I love him and thank him for changing my life all for the better.

 Then there is my Edward.
 Full name, Sir Edward Muss the First.
-I adopted him when he was 4 years old, 9 years ago from Hamilton SPCA.
-He lives up to his name and is probably one of the most popular cats that I know as he lives to walk alongside Louie and I on our daily outings around the neighborhood.
-This boy loves fresh air, exercise, affection from anyone who will give it to him and…well…hunting.
+He was adopted in 2007 at aprox.
+4 years old from Hamilton SPCA.
+He lives up to his name and is probably one of the most popular cats that I have ever known!
+Ed loves to walk with Louie and I on our daily outings around the neighborhood.
+This boy loves fresh air, exercise, affection from anyone who will give it to him and…well…hunting :-( .
 I love this boy more than words can say!

 Incorporating all aspects of Pet Care Services to my business is very important to me.
 I want to do all that I can do for my clients as we all know that our pets are not just pets, they are OUR FAMILY and we will do anything for them!
-I am completing my Canine Massage Certification specializing in Therapeutic, Athletic and Senior Canines through Rocky Mountain School of Animal Acupressure & Massage and have also gained Certification for Trigger Point Therapy specializing in the Athletic Dog.
+I have obtained my Canine Massage Certification specializing in Therapeutic, Athletic and Senior Canines through Rocky Mountain School of Animal Acupressure & Massage and have also earned Certifications for Trigger Point Therapy specializing in the Athletic Dog.